devtoprod/devopskatas/README.md

 ## What is a DevOps kata?

-In order to define a DevOps kata, we must first define DevOps itself.
-This is hard because DevOps is not a rigid term, it is more like a school of thought.
+In order to define a DevOps kata, we must first define DevOps.
 The philosophy is that you want to adopt practices that enable you to build quality and flexibility into your software.
-You want to adopt a culture that enables members of your team to collaborate effectively.
+You also want to adopt a culture that enables members of your team to collaborate effectively.

 Coming back to DevOps Kata, perhaps it is best to start with an example: